INM-6/alpaca/doc/examples/simple.rst

 **************

 The **run_basic.py** script shows the basic functionality of Alpaca.
-The script takes one of the Reach2Grasp datasets as argument.
+The script takes the downloaded dataset file as input argument.
 The provenance information will be saved as **run_basic.ttl** in the RDF Turtle format.
-You can modify it to export according to other serialization formats.
+You can modify the script to export according to other serialization formats.

 Running the script
 ------------------

-Usage is:
+The usage of the script is:

 .. code-block:: sh